russellyoung/regexp-rust/README.md

 found that there is a lot more going on that I don't know about.
 Despite its surface similarity to other languages,

-### _TODO_

-The TODO list is amost gone.
-All that remains is the biggest and most important one of all, refactoring to combine the Nodes and Steps into a single superclass/trait that would eliminate the need for duplicate code, switching methods in Path, and the distinctions between the different Nodes and Steps.

-And, if it were a real project, there probably should be more tests, for Report and searching, but this is OK for this type of project.

-### _Final comments_

-In any case, I'm ready to take a break from Rust.
-2 programs, each one rewritten probably 10 times, is a lot of work and a lot of time, and I need to get back to other things.
-Still, it has been an eye-opening experience, and when I get back to the US and look for work I can at least consider positions that use Rust.

-Even though it's almost done, comments are still welcomed and encouraged.
-I promise to think about everything that comes in.

 ## _Alternate Parser_